 When you are transferring your business always look at what outcome you really desire.
 Yes minimising the taxation liability is important but your plan should only be undertaken if the non-tax considerations are also adhered to e.g. is the adult child ready to take over the business?

-Transfer Of Assets
+Transfer Of Assets:

 In considering the timing of the transfer you will need to consider both your own situation and that of the beneficiaries.
 A frequent discussion that arises with clients is the timing of the transfer of assets.
 Should this happen by gift or inheritance?
 The answer can be a combination of both.
 As advised above non tax considerations should be linked in with the tax implications i.e. capital and income.